-- C. A background investigation may be conducted by the Tribe and State on all Class III contractors.
+- C.e A background investigation may be conducted by the Tribe and State on all Class III contractors.
 The level of investigation will be determined by whether the individual procurement is classified as a Major Procurement, Minor Procurement or Sensitive Procurement.
-The level of investigation for a Major Procurement and Sensitive Procurement shall be more intense than that for a Minor Procurement. - D. The Tribe and the State shall not approve any manufacturer or distributor that does not grant the State or the Tribe access to its business and financial records.
+The level of investigatione for a Major Procurement and Sensitive Procurement shall be more intensee than that for a Minor Procurement. - D.e The Tribe and the State shall not approve any manufacturer or distributore that does not grant the State or the Tribe access to its business ande financial records.e

-E. Criteria for Denial of Contract Application.
+E. Criteria for Denial of Contract Application.e

-- (1) Unless otherwise specified, the State or the Tribe may deny a Class III game contract application for any of the following reasons: - a) A conviction for any felonious crime in any jurisdiction; - b) A conviction for any gambling offense in any jurisdiction;
+- (1)e Unless otherwise specified, the State or the Tribe may deny a Classe III game contract application for any of the following reasons:e - a)e A conviction for any felonious crime in any jurisdiction;e - b)e A conviction for any gambling offense in any jurisdiction;e